 Note: To keep the data up to date, a cron job should be set up to update the Redshift table at regular intervals.

-I hope this article has helped you.
+I hope this article on loading data from Google Analytics to Redshift has helped you.
 I am already working on next week’s article, and continuing this example showing how to analyze the data loaded to Redshift using Tableau.